Our History

 He set out the principles for how the Company should operate and produced a written Constitution to help Partners understand their rights and responsibilities as co-owners.

 Spedan Lewis wanted to create a way of doing business that was both commercial, allowing it to move quickly and stay ahead in a highly-competitive industry, and democratic, giving every Partner a voice in the business they co-own.
-This combination, so ahead of its time, continues to make us what we are today.
+This combination, so ahead of its time, continues to make us who we are today.

 A Partnership with Purpose

-For over 100 years, the John Lewis Partnership has set out to be a force for good.
+Since its beginning the John Lewis Partnership has set out to be a force for good.
 While that principle is alive and well within our business today, if we’re going to help address some of the biggest challenges of our time, we need to be even bolder.

 Many businesses talk about Purpose but we walk with it - aiming to make sufficient profit to create a Partnership that is fairer and more sustainable for all Partners, customers, suppliers and communities we serve.